dothework/bloc-skill-sample-nodejs-flash-briefing/instructions/1-voice-user-interface.md

 	### Skill Information Tips

     - **Skill Type** For this skill, we are creating a skill using the Flash Briefing Skill API.
     - **Language** Choose the language you want to support.
-A Flash Briefing can only support one language.
+A Flash Briefing Skill can only support one language.
 (This guide is using U.S. English to start.)
-    - **Name** This is the name that will be shown in the Alexa Skills Store, and the name your users will refer to.
+    - **Name** This is the name that will be shown in the Alexa Skills Store and the name your users will refer to.

 6. Click the **Save** button, then click on **Next** to move to the **Interaction Model** screen.

 	<img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/1-6-next-button._TTH_.png" />

-	There is no interaction model for a flash briefing skill.
+	> There is no interaction model for a flash briefing skill.

 6. Click the **Next** button to move to the **Configuration** screen.